-What Happens if You Drive on the Roads of Virginia Without Auto Insurance?
+What Happens if You Drive in Virginia Without Car Insurance?

-If you’re driving freely on the roads of Virginia but end up in an accident that results in injuries, you could be liable for all the healthcare expenses.
-Insurance is critical in such cases because not having coverage by a reliable insurance carrier could put your savings and assets at risk if the other party files for bodily injury claims.
+If you’re driving in Virginia and cause an accident that results in injuries, you could be liable for all the healthcare expenses.
+Having reliable insurance coverage is critical in such cases.
+Without it, your savings and assets can be at risk if the other party files bodily injury claims against you.

 Vehicle Impoundment or Registration Revocation

 Driving without insurance could lead the state of Virginia to revoke your vehicle registration or impound the vehicle altogether.
-If you’re lucky enough to free your vehicle from the impoundment lot, you’ll need to bear the expenses of re-registering the vehicle.
+If you free your vehicle from the impoundment lot, you’ll have to pay to re-register your vehicle.
 Not having proof of insurance also requires you to pay for towing expenses and other associated costs.

-Whether you’ve been driving without insurance ever since you got your dream car or just experiencing a coverage gap for a few months to save some money, you’ll likely have to pay a higher insurance rate in the future.
-This is because most insurance companies view such drivers as high risk and hesitate to insure them adequately.
+Have you driven without insurance ever since you got your dream car?
+Or maybe you’re experiencing a temporary coverage gap to save some money?
+If so, you’ll likely have to pay a higher insurance rate in the future when you do buy insurance.
+Most insurance companies view such drivers as high risk and some hesitate to insure them at all.

-If your license was revoked due to some type of major drug-related driving offense, or simply because you were caught driving recklessly, the state may suspend your license, especially if extenuating circumstances exist or if it is a repeat offense.
-In this scenario, you might need to file for an SR22 certificate or FR44 insurance.
-If your offense was DUI or DWI-related, you may also be asked to install an IID before you’re allowed back on the roads.
+Incidents of major drug-related motor vehicle violations and reckless driving end with the state suspending your license.
+License revocation may heppen if additional violations exist or if it’s a repeat offense.
+In this scenario, you might need to file for an SR-22 certificate or FR-44 insurance.
+If your offense is DUI or DWI-related, you may have to install an IID before getting back on the road.

-The risks of uninsured driving are not worth it because you can end up with additional fines, penalties, and even vehicle impoundment.
-It can also lead to jail time, license revocation, or suspension, time added to an IID requirement.
+The risks of driving without car insurance are not worth it.
+You can end up with additional fines, penalties, and even vehicle impoundment.
+Uninsured driving can also lead to jail time, license revocation or suspension, or time added to an IID requirement.